KoesGroup/Protocols/Yeast_Transformation.md

 # Check colonies by PCR:
 ## Boil-Freeze method

-Tip a yeast colony with a toothpick or yellow tip and smear some at the bottom of a PCR vial.
+ 1. Tip a yeast colony with a toothpick or yellow tip and smear some at the bottom of a PCR vial.
 If necessary stripe on a fresh plate to save the clone(s).
-Do this for each PCR you wish to do.
+ 2. Do this for each PCR you wish to do.
-Add 20 µl water to each tube and cover the whole plate or strip with lids or tape.
+ 3. Add 20 µl water to each tube and cover the whole plate or strip with lids or tape.
-Pre-heat a PCR machine at 100°C and take liquid N2.
+ 4. Pre-heat a PCR machine at 100°C and take liquid N2.
-Vortex to be sure the colonies are resuspended
+ 5. Vortex to be sure the colonies are resuspended
-Start with boiling the samples for 2-3 minutes.
-Freeze the whole set by keeping in the N2 until completely frozen and put back in the PCR machine to boil for 1 minute.
-Repeat this 3-5 times.
+ 6. Start with boiling the samples for 2-3 minutes (in PCR-machine).
+ 7. Freeze the whole set by keeping in the N2 until completely frozen.
+ 8. Put back in the PCR machine to boil for 1 minute.
+ 9. Repeat this 3-5 times.
 End with a boiling step.
-Vortex again and use 2µl per PCR of 25µl.
+10. Vortex again and use 2µl per PCR of 25µl.
-Perform PCR with 35 cycles.
+11. Perform PCR with 35 cycles.

-Good luck!
+## Good luck!